Quiet New Year gives breathing room after UK-EU Brexit split

 In Scotland, which voted strongly in 2016 to remain, Brexit has bolstered support for separation from the U.K. The country’s pro-independence First Minister Nicola Sturgeon tweeted: “Scotland will be back soon, Europe.
 Keep the light on.”

+European leaders, whose patience with Britain has run short during years of Brexit melodrama, expressed regret at the U.K.'s departure, and anger at the forces that drove it.

-“The United Kingdom remains our neighbor but also our friend and ally,” said French President Emmanuel Macron in his New Year’s address to the nation.
+“The United Kingdom remains our neighbor but also our friend and ally,” said French President Emmanuel Macron in his New Year’s address.
 “This choice of leaving Europe, this Brexit, was the child of European malaise and lots of lies and false promises.”

 ———